A person working as Animator in Cuba typically earns around 15,700 CUP per month. Salaries range from 7,840 CUP (lowest) to 24,300 CUP (highest).

 This is the average monthly salary including housing, transport, and other benefits.
 Animator salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Animator salaries in Cuba range from 7,840 CUP per month (minimum salary) to 24,300 CUP per month (maximum salary).
+Animator salaries in Cuba range from 7,840 CUP per month (starting salary) to 24,300 CUP per month (maximum salary).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|